Gregjarvez/mrgregory.dev/src/pages/articles/Extended-Backus–Naur-form/index.md

 ---

 If you have ever visited the [ECMAScript language specification](https://www.ecma-international.org) (aka. the JavaScript specification, or ECMA-262).
-You probably wondered, what the heck was going on if you're an average javascript developer like me 😄.
+You probably wondered what the heck is going on if you're an average javascript developer like me 😄.
 It is an excellent resource for learning the intricacies of how javascript works, but it's notoriously confusing for many javascript developers.
 Google and the ever so helpful stack overflow fail when you need them the most.
 Reading the language specification lends itself well in such situations.
 In this article, we will talk broadly about context-free grammar and using EBNF to express it.

 Having looked at goLang recently, I found myself in the [language specification docs](https://golang.org/ref/spec).
 I was ready to close the tab if met with a humongous blob of technical grammars written by seriously smart folks 💁🏾‍♂️.
-Well, no one wants to read about `Declarations and scope`, `Operands` and other language specs at midnight, right ?.
+Well, no one wants to read about `Declarations and scope`, `Operands` and other language specs at midnight, right ?
 Guess what; I read about those and more with ease, gathering a fair idea in a short time contrary to the ECMAScript specs.
 Go's simplicity is even evident in its specification documents.
 How ? [**EBNF**](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).